 James and the Giant Peach by Roald Dahl

 James is sent to live with his two evil aunts after his parents are unexpectedly eaten by a wild Rhino.
-Just when he thinks things can’t get any worse, a chance encounter with magic and a peach that grows and grows finds him escaping in a hugely imaginative and funny adventure which will appeal to younger readers in the third grade.
+Just when he thinks things can’t get any worse, a chance encounter with magic, and a peach that grows and grows, finds him escaping in a hugely imaginative and funny adventure that will appeal to younger readers in the third grade.